 Unemployment, as we all know (but don’t necessarily really truly comprehend) is crap.
 It’s kind of okay not having to do anything all day, but okay in a very neutral, addictive, degrees of death fashion.
-The bene gesserit were wrong; it’s not fear but stagnation that is the mind killer.
+The bene gesserit were wrong; fear is not the mind killer.
+It’s stagnation.

-It’s also rather sapping, having the deprivation of social approval and being unable to forecast a change.
+It saps your energy, and you can’t forecast a change.
 People may ask you to your face what you are contributing to society if you don’t have a job, and one of these people may be you.
-It may be your closest family and they may not be trying to hurt you.
+Or they might be your closest family, and they might not be trying to hurt you.
 Why don’t you get a job?
 Well, I’m not actually the person who runs human resources, kid.
-If I was I’d have one already, and wouldn’t need two.
+If I was I’d have one already, and I wouldn’t need two.

 Basically, it either is or feels like a long-term problem and the road ahead is foggy.
-One of the chiefly apparent responsibilities an adult has is the circulation of money; the buying, the paying, the banking, and go.
-An unemployed person probably doesn’t want you to be all “oh you’re unemployed, here you poor thing take this cash gift!
-Ragamuffin!” and they probably don’t want you to pile bizarre fripperies upon them when they have enough to worry about without what to do with an objet d’whatever.
+One of the more obvious responsibilities an adult has is the circulation of money; the buying, the paying, the banking, and such.
+An unemployed friend probably doesn’t want you to be all “oh you’re unemployed, here you poor thing, take this cash gift!
+Ragamuffin!” (although don’t be put off, like, if you’re close) and they probably don’t want you to pile bizarre fripperies upon them when they have enough to worry about without what to do with an objet d’whatever.
 What’s needed is: silent encouragement, morale and possibly things or services that happen to save them a little money but are appreciably fun and delightful.

 1) My (last?) issue of the Oh Comely subscription I treated myself to when I was a little flush last year came today, which is what spurred me to formulate this guide.
 A magazine subscription is truly a gift that keeps on giving, because it literally does.
 It’s nice to get post and it’s nicer to get post that’s relevant to your interests, a little island of you in a day of when-will-I. The right magazine will share out good will and care over a few months, a year, or more, depending on how much you have to spend, and a really well-chosen one will inspire and motivate someone who needs it rather badly.
 Above are my personal top choices, but I’d also recommend Worn, Coven looks interesting, Sideburn is good.. if you know their taste in fiction better than in hobby, try Comixology or Ace.

 2) Luxury versions of existing staples.
-If they love to cook, flavoured oil or upmarket seasonings, even a herb plant or two if you know they’re the watering type.
+If they love to cook, flavoured oil or upmarket seasonings, even living herbs or two if you know they’re the watering type.
 BUT YOU HAVE TO KNOW THAT FOR THEM THIS IS LUXURY NOT OBLIGATION.
-You want them to feel pampered and catered for, not like they need to start doing something they weren’t before.
-Unemployed people are told they’re doing it wrong quite enough.
+You want them to feel pampered and catered for, not like they need to start doing something that they weren’t before.
+Unemployed people are told they’re “doing it wrong” quite enough.

 3) Nice gloves or arm warmers.
 Not super-functional ugly ones, and not pretty but incompatible ones either.
 Think: does this person wear patterns?
 Ruffles?
 Are they utilitarian?
 Do they wear wool, leather, or acrylics?
 Ask in passing if wool makes them itch, because it’s the warmest.
 You don’t have to freak out about their precise personal style, you just have to think a bit.